 smartgeber Logo

-Explore how to identify a dystopia in a story by looking for key elements like oppressive regimes, lack of freedom, and societal breakdowns.
-Understand the characteristics that define this fascinating genre.
+Explore how to identify a dystopia in a story by looking for key elements such as oppressive regimes, lack of freedoms, and societal control.
+Understand what makes a narrative fit into the dystopian genre.

 How do you find a dystopia in a story?